nicolenliang/Twitter/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [x] Floating Action Button to compose new tweets in the bottom right corner.

 ## Video Walkthrough